MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-job-queue.md

 ## Create and manage job queue

-A job queue is basically an abstraction using task scheduler to enable end users to view, create or modify jobs that are set to run in the background.
+A job queue is basically an abstraction using task scheduler to enable end users to view, create, or modify jobs that are set to run in the background.
 These jobs can be set to run on a recurring schedule.

 ..
 Add some examples